Paliverse/DualSenseX/README.md

 - VibrateTriggerIntensity= a value between 0-255

-For the LeftTrigger and RightTrigger, there are 9 different state possibilites that you can set which are **CASE SENSITIVE**:
+For the LeftTrigger and RightTrigger, there are 12 different state possibilites that you can set which are **CASE SENSITIVE**:

 - Normal
 - GameCube
+- Choppy
 - VerySoft
 - Soft
+- Medium
 - Hard
 - VeryHard
 - Hardest
 - Rigid
+- VibrateTriggerPulse
 - VibrateTrigger

 When Choosing VibrateTrigger state, you need to set a value for VibrateTriggerIntensity 0-255 for it to work.
 Recommened 0-40 for guns in a game.